mjdamgaard/UP-Web-Project/README.md

 ### User-tailored pages

-And while the automatic self-updating will be very handy, it is not even the main reason that one might choose to use such a self-updating component.
-An even more exciting reason is to allow users to get the version of the page/app that suits them the best.
-The self-updating components are thus able to look at the specific user's preferences when it comes to what is the "best" component to show.
+And while this automatic updating of components will be very handy, it is not even the main reason that one might choose to use such self-updating components.
+An even more exciting reason to use these is that it can allow users to get the version of the page/app best suits their own specific preferences.
+The self-updating components are thus able to look at the specific user's preferences when it comes to what is the best component to show, or to link to.

 For example, when it comes to Wikipedia-like articles, one user might generally prefer longer and more elaborate articles, and another user might generally prefer more brief and concise articles.